NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 ### `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m`

 1)	This script sets up various parameters, including the electrode location file, the TF transformation method, and the dataset name that will be used in all related outputs.
 Furthermore, this script calls `preproc_filter.m` to perform filtering (if necessary).
-Specifically, Lines 12～14 (see below) denotes: 1) the name of the data that will be used as an input, (i.e., the data that was generated by the prior ERP computation step); 2) a filtering script (`preproc_filter.m`) which is run after loading the ERP, but before computing TF transfomations of the data.
+Specifically, Lines 12～14 (see below) denote: 1) the name of the data that will be used as an input, (i.e., the data that was generated by the prior ERP computation step); 2) a filtering script (`preproc_filter.m`) which is run after loading the ERP, but before computing TF transformations of the data.

 ```
 DatasetDef.loaddata = ['load Flanker_resp_ISFA_base_averages_128;' ...
                    'preproc_theta;'];
 ```

-2)	Lines 18～21 (see below) denotes: 1) the file name for electrode locations file; 2) the TF transformation method; 3) the preferred plotting electrode.
+2)	Lines 18～21 (see below) denote: 1) the file name for electrode locations file; 2) the TF transformation method; 3) the preferred plotting electrode.
 Lines 18～21 should be edited as appropriate for the user’s own data.

 ```
 DatasetDef.loadvars = ['SETvars.electrode_locations = ''''''erp_core_35_locs.ced'''''';'...